-As a behavioural designer, I get to work on diverse design briefs ranging from UX & service design to helping businesses become more customer-centric.
-From our experience, we found that different type of projects requires a different kind of “persona” tools depending on how and by who are they going to be used.
+As a behavioural designer and user researcher, I get to work on diverse design briefs ranging from UX & service design to helping businesses become more customer-centric.
+From my experience, I found that different types of projects require different kinds of “persona” tools depending on how and by who are they going to be used.
 This post focuses on designing behavioural archetypes for customer-centricity strategy.

 Why use behavioural archetypes?

 In a customer-centricity project, the output is a strategy to show the way forward and the customer experience design is informing how to get there.
 This kind of project requires a different type of personas — I call them behavioural archetypes.